JMart2210/coding-challenges/README.md

 <a href="https://www.codewars.com/users/JMart2210"><img src="https://www.codewars.com/users/JMart2210/badges/large" alt="codewars badge with score and rank"></a>

 # Codewars and Leetcode Solutions
-Solutions to Codewars and Leetcode problems that I've completed, including a link to the problem, the instructions, my thought process before solving, the solution I came up with, and the test cases provided
+Solutions to Codewars problems, and link below to exercism profile show challenges I've completed.
+Codewars includes a link to the problem, the instructions, my thought process before solving, the solution I came up with, and the test cases I used.

 ## My Profiles: